cas-bioinf/rboAnalyzer/docs/help.md

  region on subject sequence extended by unaligned query region with additional regions.
 This _supersequence_ is then realigned with Locarna algorithm to obtain extended sequence.
-The Locarna algorithm utilises secondary structure in it's computations, thus it is more suited to align ncRNAs.
+The Locarna algorithm utilises possible pairings in it's computations, thus it is better suited to align ncRNAs then BLAST.
 The Locarna algorithm is by default called with `struct-local=0`, `sequ-local=0` and `free-endgaps=++++` parameters.
-In addition the information from BLAST hits is utilized in form of providing so called anchor to the Locarna algorithm.
+Additionaly the information about matching nucleotides from BLAST HSPs is used to construct so called anchor to the Locarna algorithm.
 The anchor defines columns of alignment which are considered aligned.
 As the anchor we consider consecutive series of matches of length at least `L` in BLAST alignment.